-Diagnostic Imaging is a critical tool for an accurate diagnosis of orthopaedic conditions and both OrthoGeorgia at Northside Drive & OrthoGeorgia at Forsyth Street are proud to offer state of the art digital imaging to our valued patients on site.
+Diagnostic Imaging is a critical tool for an accurate diagnosis of orthopaedic conditions and OrthoGeorgia is proud to offer state of the art digital imaging to our valued patients on site at our Northside Drive, Forsyth Street, and our Warner Robins locations.

 Our Signa GE 1.5 Tesla MRI is equipped with a sound system and head phones that play your favorite CD or Radio station while the study is in progress.